TheComputerM/mystic-ui/components/tailwind/README.md

 ## Setup

-Run `npx @mystic-ui/cli init` with whatever package manager you prefer and make sure you choose *tailwind* as your css framework.
+Run `npx mystic-ui@latest init` with whatever package manager you prefer and make sure you choose *tailwind* as your css framework.
 This will add the `cn` utility, otherwise you will have to add it manually.